bids-standard/bids-specification/src/derivatives/05-diffusion-derivatives.md

         for *maximum* spherical harmonic order *l<sub>max</sub>*.

-    -   Functions assumed to be real: conjugate symmetry is assumed, i.e.
-        *Y*(*l*,-*m*) = *Y*(*l*,*m*)\*, where \* denotes the complex
+    -   Functions assumed to be real: conjugate symmetry is assumed, that is, *Y*(*l*,-*m*) = *Y*(*l*,*m*)\*, where \* denotes the complex conjugate.
-        conjugate.